 A spokesperson for the Goliad County Sheriff’s Office stated that the deceased had a visible head injury.
 However, an autopsy determined that the head injury did not cause the death.
 The investigation remains ongoing as further tests occur regarding the cause of death.

-The state’s worker’s compensation laws address workplace fatalities.
+The state’s workers’ compensation laws address workplace fatalities.
 In some cases, wrongful death statutes may also come into play.
-When workplace injuries and fatalities occur, we fight hard for victims.
+When workplace injuries and fatalities occur, we fight hard for our clients.
 To speak with an oil field accident attorney about an incident that involves you or a family member, please contact us.